Ragdha-Elgaidi/Use-a-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

    4-Consider the time resources required to best achieve objectives 1 and 2, and determine if an alternative solution would have given a "good enough" result, given the amount of time each of the algorithms takes to run.
 ## **Program Outline:**

-   -Time your program
+   - Time your program
-   -Get program Inputs from the use
+   - Get program Inputs from the use
-   -Create Pet Images Labels
+   - Create Pet Images Labels
-   -Create Classifier Labels and Compare Labels -Classifying Labels as "Dogs" or "Not Dogs -Calculate the Results
+   - Create Classifier Labels and Compare Labels
+   - Classifying Labels as "Dogs" or "Not Dogs
+   - Calculate the Results
    - Print the Results